Android101-Codepath-Group30/StayStocked2/README.md

 ## Notes

-Here's a place for any other notes on this milestone!
+We enjoyed working on this app together.